 A Model for Sustainable Support

-The Henna Skills Training Program demonstrated that even relatively small, focused interventions can carry profound emotional and economic meaning when participants feel genuinely seen, supported, and valued.
+The Henna Skills Training Program demonstrated that even relatively small, focused interventions can carry profound emotional and economic meaning when participants feel genuinely seen, supported, and valued, especially in the context of enhancing Refugee.
 For women carrying the dual burden of trauma and financial hardship, the combination of skill development and community connection proved transformative.

-As humanitarian funding continues to decline, programs like this offer a critical model for sustainable support—building skills and confidence that enable refugee women to support themselves and their families with dignity, independence, and hope.
+As humanitarian funding continues to decline, programs like this offer a critical model for sustainable support—building skills and confidence that enable refugee women to support themselves and their families with dignity, independence, and hope through initiatives.